New Mexico Car Shipping: 2026 Costs & Routes

 We're a scrappy team that looks forward to earning your business.

-Yes, your vehicle is insured during shipping in New Mexico.
+Yes, your vehicle is insured when you ship with us.
 All carriers we work with are required to carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.
-Before we assign your shipment, we verify that each carrier's insurance is valid and active for the duration of your transport.
+Before your shipment begins, we verify that each carrier's insurance is active and valid for the full duration of your transport.

-We recommend scheduling your pickup at least two to three weeks in advance for New Mexico shipments.
-This gives carriers time to bundle your vehicle with others heading to or from the state, which helps keep costs down.
+We recommend scheduling your pickup at least three to four weeks in advance for New Mexico shipments.
+Here's why timing matters for your state:

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.